Constructing Liverpool's biggest car park in Kings Dock

 - One of a host of projects in Liverpool that have seen over £90m worth of community and regeneration projects

 - New car park will support hundreds visiting Liverpool

 - Project includes the demolition of damaged car park

-Our team is creating a new nine-floor, 1450 space car park for Liverpool city Council to replace the one that was destroyed in a fire in 2017.
+Our team has created a new nine-floor, 1450 space car park for Liverpool City Council to replace the Echo Arena car park that was destroyed in a fire in 2017.

 Mayor of Liverpool Joe Anderson said: